Statistical inference for a stochastic partial differential equation related to an ecological niche: Concluding remarks

 \section{Concluding remarks}

-We have used a stochastic advection-diffusion equation to model animal movement.
-We applied the Galerkin projection to the SPDE and obtained an SDE, the well-known OU process.
-We have performed MLE for this finite-dimensional Galerkin approximation and we showed that these estimators are well-behaved.
+In this work, we have used a stochastic partial differential equation to model ecological niches with some particular properties; here we have considered the sum of classical and fractional Laplacians.
+This model is biologically relevant in situations of a population following long-jump foraging patterns alternated with focused searching strategies at small scales (see Ref.~\refcite{Dipi-valdi}).
+We applied the Galerkin projection to the SPDE and we see that every coefficient of the spectral decomposition satisfy an SDE: the well-known OU process. \\

+We observe that it is possible to approximate the density $u(t,\xi)$ at every time $t\in [0,T]$ and space point $\xi$ by using its truncation $u^N(t,\xi)$ (see \eqref{u_spectral} and \eqref{u_truncation}), thus, we could use this approximation to simulate the SPDE's solution and to estimate the parameters.
+Indeed, we have performed MLE for this finite-dimensional Galerkin approximation.
+We have proved the consistency of the MLE of the parameters, and we sketched the proof of the asymptotic normality using the Malliavin-Stein method.
 We also have presented numerical experiments to validate the statistical method.
-The numerical experiments confirm that the MLE converges very fast, when $N,T \rightarrow \infty$, to the true parameter. \\
+The numerical experiments confirm that the MLE converges quickly, when $N,T \rightarrow \infty$, to the true parameter. \\

-Since we are approximating (in $L^2$) the SPDE's solution with a finite sum of $n$-OU processes and we could choose this $n$ arbitrarily; then, we generalized several previous works, where they consider a system of two OU processes to model the animal movement (see for instance \cite{smouse2010stochastic}), (\cite{kie2005landscape}, \cite{gloaguen2018stochastic}, \cite{dogan2016derivation} ).
-The use of an arbitrary of $n$-OU processes aggregate randomness to the model, which gains flexibility.
-In addition, observe that it is possible to approximate the density $u(t,\xi)$ at every time $t\in [0,T]$ and space point $\xi$ by using its truncation $u^N(t,\xi)$ (see \eqref{u_spectral} and \eqref{u_truncation}).\\

-As a future work, we are considering an SPDE whose solution is a random function $u:[0,T]\times\R^2 \mapsto \R^2$ which will represent the stochastic velocity in the plane $\R^2$ of the animal at every point $(t,\xi)$. \\

-The method presented here could be applied to actual data on the position of several animals of the same specie in a certain location.
-These points could be collected as discrete observations of high frequency from a continuous trajectory.
-In the case when the gap between two consecutive points is large, we could see this scenario as missed information and we could use diffusion bridges to simulate them.
-This could be achieved by using the Expectation-Maximization algorithm, for instance.\\

-In addition, we note that the models and methods presented in this work could be applied to finance (see chapter 7 in \cite{ca-te-07} and the references therein) where a Heath, Jarrow, and Merton (HJM) model is written as an SPDE model similar to \eqref{stochastic_advection_difussion}.
-Thus, our work could be applicable to forward rates and therefore to model and study bond markets.
+As a future work, it could be possible to consider an affine-type noise, instead of the additive noise, in such a manner that the SPDE still could be diagonalizable; so the method used in this work still is applicable.
+We could consider exploring the model using an alternative definition of the fractional Laplacian.
+However, the current inference method is no longer suitable, and we must adopt a completely different approach.\\

+Given that both a jump process and a random walk are present, we can apply this model and method to finance as well.
+Certainly, this type of model provides a robust framework for modeling financial assets.
+Incorporating jump processes into SPDEs, as elaborated in Ref.~\refcite{Cont}, allows for a more precise depiction of market fluctuations and extreme events.
+This presents an invaluable tool for thorough analysis and accurate prediction of asset price dynamics.